plum-tech/mimir/specifications/CONTRIBUTION_GUIDE.md

 python ./tool/main.py
 ```

-Mímir tool will locate the project automatically,
+Build tool will locate the project automatically,
 so you can run the [main.py](/tool/main.py) anywhere.